Each year, American drivers waste a collective $2.1 billion purchasing gas that is a little too good for them.

 An AAA report from earlier this year found that these drivers pay for high-octane gas even when it is not required or recommended for their vehicle.

-While you should buy premium gas if it’s required, the nonprofit AAA found that the added benefit generally doesn’t outweigh the higher cost when premium gas is only recommended.
+While you should buy premium gas if it’s required, AAA found that the added benefit generally doesn’t outweigh the higher cost when premium gas is only recommended.

-John Nielsen, AAA’s managing director of Automotive Engineering and Repair, explains:
+At the time the report was issued, John Nielsen, AAA’s managing director of Automotive Engineering and Repair, said:

 “There’s no question that higher-octane premium fuel has the potential to boost a vehicle’s fuel economy and performance.
 However, engines have to be calibrated to require that fuel to see the full benefit.”

 In other words, if premium gas is recommended rather than required for your car, the vehicle can’t take full advantage of the benefits of premium gas.

 So, AAA’s recommendation is to always use premium gas if it’s required, but to buy regular gas if premium gas is only recommended.

 If your car makes a pinging or knocking noise on regular gas, however, you should have it checked out by an honest and qualified mechanic and probably switch to premium gas, AAA says.